-Rei shrieked with happiness when she saw him and ran to go give him a hug.
+Rei shrieked and ran to give him a hug.

 “Jotham!
 It’s great to see you again!
 You’ve gotten so big!” she said to him.
-He laughed and picked her up to hug her.
+He laughed and picked her up in a bear hug.

 Kiko had a big smile on her face as he greeted her.

 “Kiko, it’s nice to see you again!” he gave her a handsome smile.

 Who was this guy?
 I didn’t like him already.